nayan-agrawal/java-notes/notes/IntroductionToJava.md

  - Developers use the JDK to write, compile, and debug Java programs.
  - It is available in different versions, with each version introducing new features and improvements.

+To start programming in Java, you need to install the Java Development Kit (JDK) on your system.
+Once installed, you can use a text editor or Integrated Development Environment (IDE) to write Java code.